nyuzyt/routerNix/README.md

             :<|> Tagged page404
             )
     ```
-    1. routes: static routes and serverRoutes
+    1. routes: static routes, serverRoutes and Raw

         ```haskell
         -- The server serves static files besides the ServerRoutes, among which is the